arogachev/arogachev.com/_pages/portfolio/projects/2013-5-dostawka-kz.md

 "dostawka.kz" became one of the first services to order and deliver food using internet in Petropavl.

-Site still works, it was being promoted on local radio for some time.
+The site still works, it was being promoted on local radio for some time.
 No new functionality was added, but some new bugs appeared, which were not there at the development stage.
 This indicates that either support is poor or it is not offered at all.
 Also link to VKontakte group points to other restaurant, this gives an impression about reorganization or suspension of service' work.